ds23code/Roots-Family-Health-Genetics-Platform/README.md

-# Genetic Family History Chatbot (DESN2000 Project)
+# Genetic Family History Chatbot

-👩‍⚕️ This is a prototype command-line chatbot designed to collect structured genetic family history from patients - DESN2000 @UNSW.
+👩‍⚕️ This is a prototype command-line chatbot designed to collect structured genetic family history from patients

 ## 📌 Project Description